Photo credit: Joi Ito, Creative Commons.

-B – (subsoil) This horizon is mineral rich.
+B – (sub) This horizon is mineral rich.
 These minerals percolated down from A and E (where present)

-C – (parent material) Earth’s surface area from which soil develops.
+C – (parent material) Earth’s surface area from which it develops.

-R – (bedrock) Underneath the parent material, this the mass of rock such as granite, lava, quartzite, sedimentary rock or sandstone is not soil.
-It can create soil if it is sufficiently close to the surface to break down due to weathering.
+R – (bedrock) Underneath the parent material, this the mass of rock such as granite, lava, quartzite, sedimentary rock or sandstone is not it.
+It can create it if it is sufficiently close to the surface to break down due to weathering.

-Obviously the availability of mineral nutrients in the soil either limits or encourages plant growth and yield, so it is in a grower’s best interest to create the best conditions for soil regeneration and improvement.
+Obviously the availability of mineral nutrients in this either limits or encourages plant growth and yield, so it is in a grower’s best interest to create the best conditions for it regeneration and improvement.

 In later blogs we will look into this is more detail.
 In the meantime, if you would like to share any comments you have or share your growing experience, we’d love to hear from you!